jhyuen/fp-VandanaAnand-ChingWingCheng-JanetteFong-ShineLinThant-JosephYuen/README.md

 - Static Web page content and design.
 You should have a project that is accessible, easily navigable, and features significant content. ✔
 - Dynamic behavior implemented with JavaScript. ✔
 - Server-side programming *using Node.js*.
 Typically this will take the form of some sort of persistent data, authentication, and possibly server-side computation. ✔

-Additionally, you should incorporate features that you independently research, design, and implement for your project. ✔
+- Incorporate features that you independently research, design, and implement for your project. ✔

 ## Features
 - **Login/Register** - Passport authentication